PayalUmraliya/PUCustomUIslider/README.md

 * ###### Above function take 4 parameters
 * 1 - Frame for the slider (for height customisation)
 * 2 - Outlet name for the UISlider
-* 3 - Array of colors for Gradient or you can give single color as well
+* 3 - Array of colors for Gradient or you can give single color as an array or same color in array as well
 * 4 - Thumb indicator frame (Height and width)
 * 5 - Thumb indicator background color
 * 6 - Thumb image (UIImage - if you pass nil to the thumbImg then it will use thumbBgColor param else it will use the thumbImg)